 Lewes Road transport improvements

-Monitoring of the scheme impacts will be undertaken at regular intervals in order to fully understand the impacts and to consider if any minor changes are required to improve performance.
+Monitoring of the scheme will be undertaken annually in order to fully understand the impacts and to consider if any minor changes are required to improve performance.

-Partners in the bid include Southern Rail, Brighton & Hove Buses, the University of Brighton, University of Sussex, the Primary Care Trust, and the Engineering and Physical Sciences Research Council.
+Partners in the bid included Southern Rail, Brighton & Hove Buses, the University of Brighton, University of Sussex, the Primary Care Trust, and the Engineering and Physical Sciences Research Council.

 Second stage consultation